django-cms/django-cms/docs/faq/common_issues.rst

 Sandbox access violation: Blocked a frame
 *****************************************

-Setting an `x-frame-options` header with certain values will break certain toolbar funcationality.
+Setting an x-frame-options header with DENY value will break certain toolbar functionality.
 This is independent of any `x-frame-options` functionality offerred by DjangoCMS.

 Example error in browser console (as worded by Chrome):